lando/lando/docs/config/tooling.md

 # Add grunt to the tooling in your .lando.yml
 ```

-While you can do the above it's generally recommended to install any additional dependencies as part of the build process either using specific dependency management built into the service you are using or with Lando's more generic [build step proces](./../config/services.md#build-extras).
+While you can do the above, it's generally recommended to install any additional dependencies as part of the build process either using specific dependency management built into the service you are using or with Lando's more generic [build step process](./../config/services.md#build-extras).